hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

 The Olfactory or Olfaactormeter entails the following: i. use to measure odor dilution, ii. to gauge the odor detection threshold of substances, iii. intensify measurement which is an odorous gas is used as a baseline for comparison, iv. study insect behaviour in presence of olfactory stimutus.

 DST smell technology is just a technology which has been failing, every time - it failed and allergly is all reported.
-DST smell technology in education.
+DST smell technology in education is an ever learning process.

 THE ADVANTAGES AND THE DISADVANTAGES OF DIGITAL SCENT TECHNOLOGY ON THE IMPACT OF JAMAICA AND THE REST OF THE WORLD